yajra/laravel-datatables-docs/installation.md

 - [jQuery DataTables v1.10.x](http://datatables.net/)

 <a name="installing-laravel-datatables-oracle"></a>
-### Installing Laravel Datatables
+### Installing Laravel DataTables

-Laravel Datatables can be installed with [Composer](http://getcomposer.org/doc/00-intro.md).
+Laravel DataTables can be installed with [Composer](http://getcomposer.org/doc/00-intro.md).
 More details about this package in Composer can be found [here](https://packagist.org/packages/yajra/laravel-datatables-oracle).

 Run the following command in your project to get the latest version of the package: